Petascale Retrieval

 Need more?
 Here is an article by Peter Singer from the September 11 2006 issue of The Nation: Don't Buy Factory-Farm Products.

-More on the pacifist theme: Here is one of many great articles by Naomi Klein from The Nation (July 21, 2008) on Disaster Capitalism.
-Thesis: "today's preferred method of reshaping the world in the interest of multinational corporations is to systematically exploit the state of fear and disorientation that accompanies moments of great shock and crisis."
+More on the pacifist theme: Here is one of many great articles by Naomi Klein from The Nation (November 8, 2011) on Disaster Capitalism.
+Here's a quote from a 2008 Klein article on the same theme: ”today's preferred method of reshaping the world in the interest of multinational corporations is to systematically exploit the state of fear and disorientation that accompanies moments of great shock and crisis.”

 Realizing that the corporate greed that is at the heart of modern industrialization of animal killing, here's a quote from Michael Moore from The Nation: "Greed has been with human beings forever.
 We have a number of things in our species that you would call the dark side, and greed is one of them.
 If you don't put certain structures in place or restrictions on those parts of our being that come from that dark place, then it gets out of control.
 Capitalism does the opposite of that.
 It not only doesn't really put any structure or restriction on it.
 It encourages it, it rewards, it."

-Anti-Corporate Media.
-Radio and Internet.
+Not a fan of corporate media, radio and Internet.
 I co-founded (with Ann Bishop) *Prairienet, the community network of Urbana-Champaign Illinois.
 I've also been active with iBiblio, the Public's Library, in Chapel Hill.
+The iBiblio project has hosted Project Gutenberg since approximately 2001.
 I've had a life-long passion for music and gadgets, and a good place to put them together is radio.
-I did The Lone Rhinoceros Show and lots of other stuff (music & programming, engineering and events) at WEFT, community radio in Champaign.
+I hosted The Lone Rhinoceros Show and lots of other stuff (music & programming, engineering and events) at WEFT, community radio in Champaign.
 I was on the air for a couple of years, and involved with radio production, at WXDU, Duke University's community radio station.
-These days, I can be heard Thursday mornings from 10am-noon on KSUA, UAF's student-run radio with my show, Notes from the Underground.
+I also had a show for a few years on KSUA, UAF's student-run radio with my show, Notes from the Underground.
 Yes, there are non-commercial alternatives, and they are great!!!

 Environmentalist.
 How many environments do you have to live in?
 What's happening to the one we share?
-Get educated about environmental issues - visit Envirolink or get informed about the environmental movement - try Earth First!
-Journal.
-Some easy steps to help: become *paperless.
+Get educated about environmental issues - visit Envirolink or get informed about the environmental movement.
+One way way to get started: Become *paperless.

 Teacher.
-I started teaching university classes about the Internet in 1988, and though my current job doesn't have regular teaching duties, I'm still teaching in many other ways.
-See *my old UNC pages for links to classes and other items, or local copies of my INLS187 Information Security class.
+I started teaching university classes about the Internet in 1988, and though I have not had regular teaching duties for a few years now, I'm still sharing knowledge in other ways.
+See *my old UNC pages for links to classes and other items, including archived local copies of some course materials.

 Note: Items with a *are my own pages or projects; others are external links.